What happened here recently?

 When you write a message with Shuachi’s pen, the wind will pick up and lift the ink from the paper.
 The wind will blow in such a way that the message will form near the intended receiver.
 Perhaps the writing will appear in the rivulets of sand or leaves could scatter only to land in perfectly shaped sentences.

-Discern Realities is produced by Jason Cordova & David LaFreniere; edited by David LaFreniere.
+Discern Realities is hosted by Jason Cordova & David LaFreniere.
+The producer is Paul Edson.